ijpb-bioinformatics/RFLOMICS/README.md

 # RFLOMICS : R package and Shiny interface for Integrative analysis of omics data

-## Presentation

-The acquisition of **multi-omics data** in the context of **complex experimental design** is a widely used practice to identify genes, proteins, metabolites and decipher the biological processes they are involved in.
+The acquisition of **multi-omics data** in the context of **complex experimental design** is a widely used practice to identify features (transcripts, proteins, metabolites,...) and decipher the biological processes they are involved in.
 The investigation of each omics layer is a good first step to explore and extract relevant biological variability.
 The statistical integration could then be restrained to pertinent omics levels and features.
-Such analysis of heterogeneous data remains a technical challenge with the needs of expert methods and parameters to take into account data specificity.
+Such analysis of heterogeneous data remains a technical challenge with the needs of expertise methods and parameters to take into account data specificity.
 Furthermore, applying different statistical methods from several tools is also a technical challenge in term of data management.
-In this context, we developed RFLOMICS: **R package coupled with a shiny application** dedicated to the management and analysis of multiple omics-datasets in the statistical framework of **vertical integration** of observations (i.e. analysis of omics data across experiments on the same individuals) see the figure below.

-RFLOMICS currently supports up to three types of omics: RNAseq, proteomics, and metabolomics.
+In this context, we developed RFLOMICS.

+**RFLOMICS** is an R package and Shiny interface that offers guided, comprehensive, and reproducible analysis within a framework designed to manage multiple omics datasets.
+The interface provides remarkable flexibility, enabling users to seamlessly navigate between result exploration and visualization.

 <img src="inst/RFLOMICSapp/www/workflow.png" align="center" width="600"/>